Skip to main content

 Course Overview

-* Data privacy: the motivations for data privacy and common implementations (e.g., k-anonymity, differential privacy, information flow).
+• Data privacy: the motivations for data privacy and common implementations (e.g., k-anonymity, differential privacy).

-* Opportunities and implications of using AI/ML in privacy.
+• Opportunities and challenges of applying AI/ML for privacy.

 Course Outcomes

-* Explain how anonymous communication networks like Tor work and how they help users preserve their online anonymity.
+• Explain how anonymous communication networks work and how they help users preserve their online anonymity

-* Compare and contrast users’ attitudes and perceptions of privacy under different contexts.
+• Compare and contrast users’ attitudes and perceptions of privacy

 Course Requirements